Do Sparse Autoencoders Identify Reasoning Features in Language Models?: Methodology

 \paragraph{Semantic invariance.} The feature remains stable under paraphrases and stylistic transformations that preserve the underlying reasoning structure.
 That is, changing tone, vocabulary, or presentation style without altering the logical content should not substantially alter the feature's activation.

 This definition is intentionally strict: it excludes features whose apparent ``reasoning selectivity'' is explained by shallow lexical or stylistic regularities, rather than by a stable representation of the underlying reasoning process.
 This distinction matters because SAE features can sharply separate reasoning from non-reasoning while encoding only a low-dimensional cue.
-For example, a feature that primarily detects a token such as ``wait'' can score highly under contrastive selection, and steering it can increase the model's tendency to emit that cue, potentially changing downstream generation style without implying that the feature represents reflection or backtracking as a computation.
-We therefore treat contrastive correlations as hypotheses and use causal and adversarial tests to evaluate whether an interpretation survives meaning-preserving paraphrase and cue-matched counterexamples; see Appendix~\ref{app: discussion}.
+For example, a feature that primarily detects a token such as ``wait'' can score highly under contrastive selection, and steering it can increase the model's tendency to emit that cue, potentially changing downstream generation style without implying that the feature represents reasoning computations such as reflection or backtracking.
+We therefore treat contrastive correlations as hypotheses and use causal and adversarial tests to evaluate whether an interpretation survives meaning-preserving paraphrase and cue-matched counterexamples; see Appendix~\ref{app: discussion} for a detailed discussion.